flyteorg/flyte/rsts/tutorials/run_flyte_laptop.rst

         Refer to the :ref:`howto-sandbox-dedicated-k8s-cluster` guide.

-        Once you've deployed flyte sandbox to a cloud provider, refer to :ref:`tutorials-run-flyte-laptop` to run your first workflow remotely.
+        Once you've deployed flyte sandbox to a cloud provider, read on below to run your first workflow remotely.

 .. _tutorials-run-flyte-laptop: